onuar/gimmesomedata/README.md

 # gimmesomedata
-A dumb data (training data) creator on Firebase for imaginary real estate application.
+A dumb data (training data) creator on Firebase for some imaginary applications.

 # installation
 * git clone ...